Changissnz/nu_merchant_principal/README.md

 redirects this neutralized value back to agent $A_2$, in order to provide the adversarial agents with false positive feedback on their loaded fire.
-The half of the fire is directed from the imaginary buffer to the reactive site $R$.
+The other half of the fire is directed from the imaginary buffer to the reactive site $R$.
 When reactive site $R$ acquires enough energy, it sends concentrated energy to the black box function.